 Employee engagement refers to employees’ ability to make decisions and contribute to the organizational structure success.
 They are highly involved in their work and are excited about their workplace.

-Employees can be disempowered by a hierarchical organisation.
+Hierarchical organisation disempowered Employees.
 Employees are more motivated and engaged as a result of a flatter structure.
 Since they have more opportunity to participate in decision-making processes.
 Employees have more control over their work.

-Job satisfaction rises when employees are engaged.
-Employees that are engaged and satisfied are invested in the company’s success.
-And show a high level of devotion and loyalty.
+Job satisfaction rises when Employees are engaged.
+They are invested in the company’s success and show a high level of devotion and loyalty.
 Employees who are passionate about their work will go above and beyond to help the company succeed.
-Employees that are engaged are more motivated, which leads to more innovation and creativity.
+Engaged Employees are more motivated, which leads to more innovation and creativity.
 Those who are engaged actively collaborate with one another.
 They keep an eye on each other as well as the organisation as a whole.
 They feel responsible for the outcomes of their job and the organization’s success.

 Organisational Structure In Short: